Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - BlueStacks keeps crashing Windows 10 – Sometimes BlueStacks can keep crashing on your PC.
 This can occur due to the Hyper-V feature, so be sure to disable it.

 - BlueStacks BSOD memory_management – Third-party applications can cause this error to appear.
-To fix the issue, perform a Clean boot and disable all startup applications and services.
+You will have to identify and eliminate the trigger applications.

 - Disable the Hyper-V feature